jelle-westra/tobbo/README.md

 Also this Polygon representation allows the constraints to be general; i.e. they should work on any arbitrary parameterization as long as it returns Polygons.

+For now I have three different parameterizations to test the system:
+- Original MMCs
+- Regular rectangles
+- Capsules (rectangles with a circular cap)

 # TO-DO
 - Comment the code
 - Write a proper readme